FeelsDEX/feels/docs_intro/004_justification.md

 $$V = -\hat{w}_s \ln(S) - \hat{w}_t \ln(T) - \hat{w}_l \ln(L)$$

-This isn't just elegant mathematics—it solves real problems.
 The gradient of the potential function naturally produces consistent prices across all dimensions.
 Cross-dimensional arbitrage opportunities emerge naturally from the physics, and all three markets share liquidity, maximizing capital efficiency.
 Rather than having three separate pools with their own dynamics, the system operates as a unified whole where movements in one dimension naturally affect the others through the potential landscape.

-### 2. Self-Emergent Price Discovery
+### 2. Emergent Price Discovery

 In the thermodynamic model, prices emerge as gradients of the potential function ($\nabla V$ gives marginal exchange rates).
 Markets naturally evolve toward minimum potential, which represents equilibrium.
 This creates a closed thermodynamic system where energy (value) is conserved through the fundamental identity $\sum_i w_i \ln(g_i) = 0$.
 Prices adjust to balance supply and demand, and market depth emerges from the curvature of the potential surface.
 The beauty of this approach is that it requires no external inputs—prices emerge entirely from internal market dynamics.